-1. Gluteal Medius
+1. Gluteus Medius

-2. Gluteal Maximus
+2. Gluteus Maximus

-The gluteal maximus is the largest and thickest of the three gluteal muscles and primarily makes up the shape of the buttocks.
+The gluteus maximus is the largest and thickest of the three gluteal muscles and primarily makes up the shape of the buttocks.
 This large muscle is also important for keeping the upper body erect and supporting hip movements, including climbing.

-3. Gluteal Minimus
+3. Gluteus Minimus

-How to sculpt Your Butt
+How to Lift Your Butt

 Here are some quick tips to know before starting your booty-lifting workout:

-- Focus primarily on dynamic strength type movements, such as squat jumps.
+- Focus primarily on dynamic strength movements, such as squat jumps.
 Dynamic movements are important as they create greater muscle tension than when doing static types of movements.
 That’s because both the muscle and joint undergo a full range of motion.

 6 Exercises to Lift Your Butt

 Perform these glute-targeting exercises to strengthen, tone, and lift your butt.
-It’s a great workout on it’s own, or you can add it to your next lower body or total body strength-training day.
+It’s a great workout on its own, or you can add it to your next lower body or total body strength-training day.